chris4540/DD2430-ds-proj/README.md

   - [x] Investigate ignite
   - [x] Use ignite
   - [ ] Implment Siamese Embedding (Siam),  Siam+Cat, Siam+Cat Cos
-- [ ] Write script to download deep fashion dataset
+- [x] Write script to download deep fashion dataset
 - [ ] Have dataset and pairing for deep fashion dataset
-- [ ] Check if okay to use high level lib like lighting, igite, or fastai (fastai is quite hard to use)
+- [ ] Implment on Deep fashion
 - [ ] Deploy and babysit a while (Target by Sat)

 ## Reason to use ignite